Simplicity at its Finest

 Sustainable days of travel

-We want to practice true sustainability not just attract you with a label.
-For this reason we don’t accept bookings of less than four nights and our price structure rewards stays of a week or more.
+We want to practice true sustainability at all levels.
+For this reason we strongly encourage stays of four nights or more and our price structure rewards stays of over a week.
 We are part of a fragile island community and ecosystem which we have a responsibility to look after.
 Slow travel, fewer people for longer stays means less disruption for all.

 In 2022 The Arctic Hideaway was awarded Norway’s Eco-Lighthouse certificate in recognition of our environmentally and socially responsible practices.
 But this is only the beginning.
-We continually assess the way we run to ensure we move closer to our sustainability goals.
+We continually assess the way we run to continue moving closer to our sustainability goals.
 We are not just about facilitating creativity, we are leaders in travel that nurtures place, with ripples going beyond as we teach you how to do the same in the place you call home.

-Short stays, frequent turn overs and unpredictable connections are not sustainable during the winter storms.
-For this reason we will close to regular bookings in December & January.
+During the period of winter storms sustainable travel becomes increasingly difficult.
 If this period speaks to your soul get in touch to discuss possibilities for long stays over wild days.

 Get in touch on booking@thearctichideaway.com